welcor/cms-ce/modules/cms-distro/src/resources/home/data/README.txt

-This directory is used for additional data, like blobs.
+This directory is used for additional data, like blobs and resources.